The 15 Best Movies of the Fall Film Festivals

 ‘A Star Is Born’ (Venice)

-That thing we yearn for but so rarely get to see: a transcendent Hollywood movie.
-It has a look and vibe all its own, built around the uncanny flow of feeling that develops between its stars: Bradley Cooper, who plays Jackson Maine, a hard-drinking, bad-ol’-boy redneck rock ‘n’ roller who has lost the lust for what he’s doing, and Lady Gaga, in her fetchingly accomplished movie-star debut, as Ally, an ingenuous singer-songwriter who becomes his lover and stage partner before rocketing on her own into the new pop stratosphere.
-She takes off as he slowly crashes — that’s the soapy tragic “Star Is Born” concept — but Cooper, who directed the movie, gets right onto the high wire, staging scenes that take their time and play out with a shaggy intimacy.
-The new “Star Is Born” is a total emotional knockout, but it’s also a movie that gets you to believe, at every step, in the complicated rapture of the story it’s telling.
-The movie has the chance to become a genuine phenomenon, because it’s the sort of mid-budget drama for adults that Hollywood is supposedly no longer interested in making.
-Yet that may be exactly why there’s now such a hunger for it. — OG
+It’s that thing we yearn for but so rarely get to see: a transcendent Hollywood movie.
+The fourth remake of the “Star Is Born” saga has a look and vibe all its own, built around the uncanny flow of feeling that develops between its two stars: Bradley Cooper, who plays Jackson Maine, a hard-drinking, bad-ol’-boy redneck rock ‘n’ roller who has lost the lust for what he’s doing, and Lady Gaga, in her fetchingly accomplished movie-star debut, as Ally, an ingenuous singer-songwriter who becomes his lover and stage partner before rocketing into the new pop stratosphere.
+She takes off as he slowly crashes (that’s the soapy tragic “Star Is Born” concept), but Cooper, who directed the film, gets right onto the high wire, staging scenes that take their time and play out with a shaggy intimacy.
+The new “Star Is Born” is a total emotional knockout, but it’s also the most authentic drama of the rock ‘n’ roll world since “Almost Famous.”
+That’s one reason it gets you to believe, at every step, in the complicated rapture of the story it’s telling. — OG

 ‘Vox Lux’ (Venice)